philgyford/django-hines/README.md

     # grant all privileges on database hines to hines;
     # \q

-On the VPS, create a backup file of the live site's database:

-    $ pg_dump dbname -U username -h localhost | gzip > ~/hines_dump.gz

-Then scp it to your local machine:

-    $ scp username@your.vps.domain.com:/home/username/hines_dump.gz .

-Put the file in the same directory as this README.

-Import the data into the database ():
+Then copy the dump into Docker and load it into the database:

-    $ gunzip hines_dump.gz
+    $ docker cp dump.sql hines_db:/tmp/
-    $ docker exec -i hines_db pg_restore --verbose --clean --no-acl --no-owner -U hines -d hines < hines_dump
+    $ docker exec -i hines_db pg_restore -h localhost -U hines -d hines -j 2 /tmp/dump.sql

-#### 5. Run the webserver
+### 5. Run the webserver

     $ ./run runserver